kovarxu/Own/pack/md.md

 - add loaders to handle css and image / what's the structure of packed files ?

 - extract manifest / what's in manifest ?
+- use optimization / what's split chunks and how to use it ?
 - use postcss / see the ast formed by postcss
 - css loader / explore into this loader